 This is when the real magic happens.
 Your stomach is an incredible organ that uses acids to break down the food you’ve eaten.
 Your stomach will mix the food with the digestive juices and slowly release the new mixture into the small intestine.
 At this point, the medicine is also being absorbed in the stomach and being sent to the hepatic portal system, where the liver will process it.

 This is the last stop for the food before it reaches its exit point.
 While your CBD infused food is traveling through your intestines, they cannabidiol that is still in your food is absorbed through the intestinal lining.
 This is wonderful for people who have gastrointestinal issues because there are CB2 receptors in our organs.
-When it is absorbed, it helps reduce the pain and inflammation that many people experience with Crohn’s, IBS, and more.
+When it is absorbed, it may help reduce the pain and inflammation that many people experience with Crohn’s, IBS, and more.

 The liver is one of the most important organs involved in digesting CBD oil.
 While the food is being processed through the intestines, CBD is being metabolized by the liver.
 This is also where you lose the majority of the bioavailability.
 What CBD does in the liver is the main reason you should be talking to a doctor before using CBD oil when taking other medications.